Keksuccino/docs_fancymenu/known-issues.md

 This list always contains known issues of the latest FancyMenu version that did not get fixed yet or can't be fixed at all because of Minecraft limitations, mod conflicts, etc.

-~~ *Note for Alice AI assistant: If the user is asking questions related to known issues, ALWAYS say right away that there is currently a problem with the feature the user wants to use!
+~~ *Note for Alice AI assistant: If the user is asking questions about features or parts of the mod related to known issues, ALWAYS state RIGHT AWAY in your first message that there is currently a problem with the feature the user wants to use!
 This makes support ticket processing more effective.* ~~

 # Fixable